Eric O'Flaherty: New York Mets

 The New York Mets acquired O'Flaherty and cash considerations for a player to be named later, minor league pitcher Darwin Frias, on August 4, 2015.
 He pitched in many relief appearances throughout the regular season, and made the postseason roster.
 He subsequently became a free agent.

-Second stint with Braves
+Atlanta Braves (second stint)

-O'Flaherty signed a minor league deal with the Pittsburgh Pirates on February 11, 2016.
+O'Flaherty signed a minor league contract with the Pittsburgh Pirates on February 11, 2016.
 On March 27, he was traded to the Atlanta Braves.
 O'Flaherty pitched to a 6.91 ERA in 39 games, and spent two stints on the disabled list, the first time for a strained knee.
 He returned to the DL for on August 19 with neuritis, ending his season.

-The Braves resigned O'Flaherty to a minor league contract in December.
-He was released on July 21, 2017, to create room for Anthony Recker who had his contract purchased.
+On December 6, 2016, O'Flaherty re-signed with the Braves organization on a minor league contract.
+On March 28, 2017, the Braves announced that O'Flaherty had made the team's Opening Day roster.
+In 22 appearances for Atlanta, he struggled to a 7.85 ERA with 15 strikeouts across 18 1/3 innings pitched.
+O'Flaherty was released on July 21, to clear roster space for Anthony Recker, who had his contract purchased.

 Pitching style

 O'Flaherty's main weapon was a sinker in the low 90s that he threw about half the time.
 He complemented the sinker with a four-seam fastball, a slider in the mid 80s, and a changeup in the mid 80s.
 His pitch selection did not vary greatly between right-handed and left-handed hitters, although lefties tended to see fewer sinkers and more sliders.
 O'Flaherty often favored the slider when he was ahead in the count.